Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Preliminaries

-The Berman-Turner approximation \eqref{app1} often requires a great amount of dummy points, consequently incurring extra computational cost. \cite{baddeley2014logistic} showed that the estimates based on the logistic likelihood in \eqref{eq:LRL0} perform competitively with The Berman-Turner approximation using a smaller number of dummy points.
+The Berman-Turner approximation in \eqref{app1} often requires a great amount of dummy points, consequently incurring extra computational cost. \cite{baddeley2014logistic} showed that the estimates based on the logistic likelihood in \eqref{eq:LRL0} perform competitively with the Berman-Turner approximation using a smaller number of dummy points.
 The method approximates \eqref{eq:LRL0} by

-where the integration term is calculated by Monte Carlo integration, and the dummy points are drawn from a Poisson point process over $D$, which has an intensity function $\delta(u)$ and is independent from $\mathbf{X}$. \cite{baddeley2014logistic} suggested to choose $\delta(u)=(M-n)/|D|$.
-Considering the inhomogeneity of $\mathbf{X}$, we set $\delta(u)\propto \hat{\rho}_{Ker}(u)$, where $\hat{\rho}_{Ker}(u)$ is the estimated intensity function by the kernel based method for point processes on linear networks \citep{baddeley2020analysing}.
+where the integration term is calculated by Monte Carlo integration, and the dummy points are drawn from a Poisson point process over $D$, which has an intensity function $\delta(u)$ and is independent from $\mathbf{X}$.
+Applying the Campbell's formula~\citep{moller2003statistical}, it is straightforward to show that the expectation of the second term in \eqref{app2} equals to the integral part in \eqref{eq:LRL0}.
+We follow the suggestion of \cite{baddeley2014logistic} and choose $\delta(u)=(M-m)/|D|$ in our numerical studies.